 After one year, those patients who were taking both the PCSK9 inhibitor and the statin together had LDL levels that were at least 60 percent lower than the group taking only statins.
 LDL levels dropped dramatically.
 Larger studies are ongoing to evaluate PCSK9 inhibitors on the ability to lower outcomes like heart attack or stroke, but early results suggest cardiovascular events could be lowered by half.

-E. Binders: Wellchol binds cholesterol in the gut as another way to reduce cholesterol.
+F. Binders: Welchol binds cholesterol in the gut as another way to reduce cholesterol.
 This is because many substances, including cholesterol, are re-absorbed lower in the gut.
-In short, there is a re-circulation process, and Wellchol can be helpful not only in ridding the body of cholesterol, but also other toxins such as mycotoxins.
+In short, there is a re-circulation process, and Welchol can be helpful not only in ridding the body of cholesterol, but also other toxins such as mycotoxins.

 F. The Cutting Edge : In the future , it appears the first line of treatment will be medications that dramatically decrease inflammation, as a new study has just suggested:

-Naturals and Medications are used for several strategies.
+G. Mechanisms for many natural substances.
 One of the most common is to change the specific types of cholesterol in your bloodstream to increase the healthy ones and decrease the unhealthy ones.
-Different statins or red yeast rice will do some of the below–Depending on the choice.
 They seek to:

 Lower your “Lp(a)” – a degenerative form of the LDL.
 Many researchers have demonstrated that this is the most dangerous component of heart disease.